Turing-MarketMap/market-map/README.md

  - Save a listing to a users account.
  - It will create a record and render a JSON representation of the UserListing record
  - Endpoint is `POST /api/v1/users/1/listings`

+#### Fair Price Trendline
+This endpoint will:
+ - Return the predicted price of a given model at a given mileage.
+ - Endpoint is `GET /api/v1/fair_price`
+ - Accept the params of `{model: "Outback", mileage: [10000, 50000, 100000]}`
+ - Response is a json tha includes an array of integers representing price.

 ## Further Project Information
  - [Turing Project Details](https://backend.turing.edu/module3/projects/consultancy/)